tobyhs/TimeTalker/README.md

 # Time Talker

+Note: This app is no longer maintained because it won't work when targeting Android 8.0 due to background service limitations.

 Time Talker is an Android app that speaks the time.

 You'll need to enable this by adding the home screen widget.
 Make sure your